-Skip to main content
+Skip to content

 What Causes a TMJ Disorder?

 The TMJ is the most constantly used joint in the body.
-It is located in front of each ear where the jaw and skull meet.
+It is located in front of each ear, where the jaw and skull meet.
 Within the joint is a small disk made of cartilage that absorbs shock.
 Everyone has two joints, one on either side of the jaw, and a TMJ disorder may affect one or both of them.

 • Injury to the face or jaw